 eReports Complaints Process

-Complaints are a valuable source of feedback and an important tool for business and staff development.
-Diligent and prompt attention to complaints can help us identify the needs of our clients and stakeholders, understand our business shortcomings, increase client satisfaction and improve overall performance.
+Complaints are a valuable source of feedback and an important tool for business and staff development. eReports is committed to the continuous improvement of our services to deliver the best outcomes for all stakeholders.

 What is a complaint?

-There are many definitions of complaints however for this document eReports defines a complaint as “a generic term referring to the expression of dissatisfaction, orally or in writing, about the service or actions of an agency, associated practitioners or its staff.”
+For the purpose of this policy, eReports defines a complaint as “a generic term referring to the expression of dissatisfaction, orally or in writing, about the service or actions of eReports, associated practitioners or its staff.”

 Lodging a complaint

 All members of the public, customers and stakeholders are entitled to provide feedback in the form of complaints to eReports.
 This Complaints Policy outlines the manner in which eReports handles all complaints received.